-If you're eligible for choice of fund, simply nominate UniSuper as your chosen fund by completing and returning one of the following forms to your employer.
+If you're eligible for choice of fund, nominate UniSuper by completing one of the following requests, and give this to your employer.

+- Super choice fund nomination, available

+- at unisuper.com.au/forms.

-- Super choice fund nomination form, available from unisuper.com.au/forms. - Superannuation standard choice form, available from the ATO website.
+- Superannuation standard choice form, available from the ATO website.